 Use the forecast to project likely sales and expenditures (including cash transactions) so you know how much you’re likely to have in your bank account.

-There are ways you can manage your cash flow efficiently, such as sending out invoices on time, taking deposit payments in advance, paying bills on time and promptly following up with late-paying customers.
+Other aspects of managing your cash flow efficiently include sending out invoices on time, taking deposit payments in advance, paying bills on time, and promptly following up with customers who fall behind on payments.

 When you’re up against unexpected personal trials that breed stress, your mind becomes muddled.
-Plus, your self-esteem could take a tumble, having an undesirable effect on how you see yourself.
+Your self-esteem could take a tumble, affecting the way you see yourself.

 "Doubting your abilities will impact your business unfavorably.
 For that reason, make use of personal problems.
-See them as lessons to learn from," says David Christensen, a legal advisor who has counseled several individuals facing debt-related challenges.
+See them as lessons to learn from."
+That's the advice from David Christensen, a legal advisor who has counseled individuals facing debt-related challenges.

 Safeguard yourself by developing resilience.
 Understand that life comes with problems.
 Assess the situation objectively.
 Speak with a trusted friend or family member instead of ignoring the problem.
 Don’t be hard on yourself, and keep believing you can overcome the obstacles you are facing.
 Surround yourself with the right support network of people.
 Don’t give up.

-Perseverance, Determination, and a Positive Mindset Rein Supreme
+Perseverance, Determination, and a Positive Mindset Reign Supreme

-Running a business and making it successful is not easy.
+Running a business isn't easy.
 If anyone tells you otherwise, they’re lying.
-However, it’s not impossible for you to survive in the business world.
-On the contrary.
-Embrace the warrior mindset, and refuse to become a number in the statistics of business failures.
-According to Small Business Trends, 50 percent of businesses fail within the first four years.
+According to The Small Business Administration, roughly half of businesses fail within the first five years.
+However, you can survive in the business world.
+Embrace the warrior mindset and refuse to become a number in the statistics of business failures.

 Use success stories of people who failed their way to success to inspire and motivate you.
 Stephen King, one of the most popular authors, had countless rejections.
 The nails he used to pin the rejection letters to his wall bent under their weight.
-Thomas Edison failed countless times before he was able to perfect the electric light bulb.
-After succeeding, he said,
+Similarly, Thomas Edison failed countless times before he was able to perfect the electric light bulb.